bdegrieck/StockWize/README.md

 - Configure python interpreter

   1. If on pycharm community edition, go to `Settings> Python Interpreter> Add interpreter> Add Local Interpreter> Conda Enviroment > Use Existing Enviroment`.
-Your conda.exe file should be something like `/Users/bende/miniconda3/condabin/conda`
+Your conda.exe file should be something like `/Users/username/miniconda3/condabin/conda`

   2. `Use existing enviroment` - name of your virutal enviroment and then click `Ok`
-  3. You should see your enviroment name in the lower right hand corner
+  3. You should see your environment name in the lower right hand corner
   4. Open terminal in pycharm
   5. `conda activate yourenviromentname` and `pip install -r requirements.txt`